deiss/digitscanner/README.md

       ...     ...     ...   ...   ...
     W(n, 1) W(n, 2) W(n, 3) ...
 W(n, m)

-The biases matriw between the first layer (m nodes) and the second layer (n nodes) is written on one line:
+The bias matrix between the first layer (m nodes) and the second layer (n nodes) is written on one line:

     B(1, 1) B(1, 2) B(1, 3) ...
 B(1, n)